nawtry/Java-the-Hut/README.md

-# Java-the-Hut
-EC327 Fall 2015 Android App Team: Java the Hut
+EC327 Fall 2015 Android App
+Team: Java the Hut

+Welcome to Fun Finder!
+Bored and need some place to go for the night?
+Afraid no one will come to your awesome ice cream social?
+No worries!
+Download fun finder and never be bored again!

 ****************